William Cope, 1st Baron Cope: Background and education

-He was born in Roath, Cardiff, in 1870, the son of Matthew Cope from St Mellons and Margaret Harrison.
+He was born in Roath, Cardiff, in 1870.
 He was educated at Repton School and matriculated at Clare College, Cambridge in 1888, graduating B.A. in 1891 and M.A. in 1895.
 He was admitted to the Inner Temple, and in 1894 was called to the bar.
 He practised as a London barrister for about nine years.

 His father, who died in 1933, was described in an obituary as "a pioneer of the South Wales coal trade".
 He was associated with Cardiff Docks, and chaired the board of the Albion Steam Coal Company, which ran the Albion colliery.
 William Cope joined the board in 1907.
 The position came to an end in 1910, with a takeover by the Cambrian Combine.

 Political career

 With the outbreak of World War I in 1914, Cope joined the Glamorgan Yeomanry, rising to the rank of major.
 He failed a medical test for military service abroad.
 In 1918, he ran for Parliament, winning for the seat of Llandaff and Barry.
 In 1923 he became a Junior Lord of the Treasury, a post he held until 1928, with a break during the brief Labour Government of 1924.
-In 1928 he was created a baronet, of St Mellons in the County of Monmouth.
+In the 1928 Birthday Honours he was created a baronet, of St Mellons in the County of Monmouth.

 After the Treasury Cope was given the role of Comptroller of the Royal Household, a role he undertook for just a year when he left government in 1929.
 He held several offices in his home county of Glamorgan.
 He was a Justice of the Peace, and a Deputy Lieutenant and in 1932 was made High Sheriff of Glamorgan.
 In 1933 he was invested as a King's Council.
 In July 1945 he was elevated to the peerage as Baron Cope, of St Mellons in the County of Monmouth.